 Please note the Committee is not inviting evidence on the merits of the healthcare systems in Wales (which is a devolved matter) or England.
 The Committee’s inquiry will focus on the cross-border arrangements between the English and Welsh healthcare systems and the experience of patients who rely on services on the other side of the border.

 The Committee asks for written submissions on this issue in accordance with the guidelines stated below.
-The deadline for written submissions is noon on Wednesday 20 August.
+The deadline for written submissions is midday on Wednesday 20 August.

 Interested parties are invited to keep to a word limit of 4,000 words and to submit written evidence via the web portal below.
 There is no need to address all parts of the terms of reference.